rdwrcode/mcode/README.md

 ### 2.4 10-second timer with reset and play/resume
 * use button A to reset the timer, Button A can override Button B.
 * use button B to pause/resuem the timer

+## Day 3 music
+* play a tune when button A is pressed
+* play another tune when button B is pressed